kepelivi/zma-app/README.md

 # zma-app
-ZMA is a song request app for events with live music.
+ZMA (Zene Minden Alkalomra) is a song request app for events with live music.
+The guests can scan the QR code on the spot and send any song they want to hear being played by typing it in or searching the name/artist with the help of Spotify API.
+Once someone requests a song, the application displays it on the DJ's screen so they know what to play.
+The DJ can also confirm a song if they decide to put it on, or reject it if they don't want to or can't play it.